Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 2. Eat oatmeal every morning

-I’m an oatmeal kind of person, so I was eating the stuff on a regular basis regardless of breastfeeding or not.
+I’m an oatmeal kind of person, so I was already eating it on a regular basis regardless of breastfeeding.
 Well, apparently this helped me out.
 Oatmeal has been said to produce extra breast milk, especially if you eat it every day.

 I don’t eat oatmeal plain, though.
-I’ll usually add milk and water and sugar to sweeten it up.
+I’ll usually add milk and water, as well as dates to sweeten it up.
 You can also add berries or bananas to your morning meal for variety.
 My two favorites, until now, are old fashioned oatmeal and steel cut oats.

 3. Pump an extra 15 minutes after nursing